GPUOpen-LibrariesAndSDKs/AMF/amf/doc/AMF_Video_Encode_API.md

 When we encode a key frame or switch frame, all save LTR slots will be cleared.

 Referring to a LTR frame not exiting in LTR slot will generate an Intra only frame.

+#### 2.2.9 SmartAccess Video

+On supported APU + GPU systems, there is an opportunity to use SmartAccess Video.
+SmartAccess Video - an optimization logic which enables the parallelization of encode and decode streams across multiple Video Codec Engine (VCN) hardware instances – empowers apps to process streams faster through seamless job distribution across available hardware.
+With a simple enablement of the encoder and decoder control flags, the SmartAccess Video logic will optimally use hardware resources to benefit media apps.
+Follow the `SMART_ACCESS_VIDEO` tag in the documentation to search for the property flags to set.
+On systems without SmartAccess Video support, the `SMART_ACCESS_VIDEO` properties have no effect.

 ## 3 Sample Applications